andreavitaletti/mkdocs/andreavitaletti.github.io/docs/IoT/02 session2.md

 7.  myhome/# (1,2,3 and 4)

-* It's time to be connected by [MQTT](https://wokwi.com/projects/367405831605855233).
+It's time to be connected by MQTT and [here](https://wokwi.com/projects/367405831605855233) there is a reference example.
 The most convenient way is to use your mobile an Access Point and configure SSID and password consequently.

 Note that the topics names are assigned to be consistent with the adafruit dashboard (see example below), but you are free to use any name you like.